TableNet: a multiplier-less implementation of neural networks for inferencing: Computing the affine operation and exploiting linearity

 \section{Computing the affine operation $Wx + b$ and exploiting linearity}

 The most computation-intensive part of a NN is the affine operation $Wx+b$.
 We can exploit linearity to compute $Wx+b$ efficiently using LUTs.
 Let $W$ be a $p$ by $q$ matrix, $b$ a $p$-vector.
 Let $x\in I$ be a $q$-vector where each element is represented with $r_I$ bits.
 Thus $\beta(I) = qr_I$.
 The output $Wx+b$ is a $p$-vector whose elements are represented with $r_O$ bits each, i.e. $\beta(O)=pr_O$.
-We first partition the vector $x$ into $k$ segments $x_i$ of size $m_i$ such that $\sum_{i=1}^k m_i = q$.
-Then each of these segments $x_i$ is used to build a LUT which outputs $Wx_i + \frac{1}{k} b$.
+We first partition the vector $x$ into $k$ segments $x_i$ of size $m_i$ such that $\sum_{i=1}^k m_i = q$.\footnote{To simplify the presentation, there is a bit of abuse of notation here.
+What we mean here is that $x_i$ is obtained from $x$ by setting some elements of $x$ to be $0$, i.e. $x_i$ is the same length as $x$, but some of the entries are zero.
+The elements of $x$ are partitioned in such a way such that the number of elements of $x_i$ that were set to $0$ is $m_i$ and $x =\sum_i x_i$.
+In this way $x_i$ can also be interpreted as a segment of $x$ if we only looked at its nonzero elements and vector addition corresponds to concatenation of the vector segments.} Then each of these segments $x_i$ is used to build a LUT which outputs $Wx_i + \frac{1}{k} b$.
 The output of these table lookup operations is then added to obtain the final result $Wx+b = \sum_{i=1}^k Wx_i + b$.
 The total size of the LUT tables is $\sum_{i=1}^k 2^{m_ir_I}r_O$ bits and a total of $k-1$ additions of $p$-vectors is needed.
 This is in contrast with $pq$ multiply and add operations for a standard implementation of $Wx+b$.
 In particular, if we choose $k = q$, $m_i = 1$, we will have $q$ LUT tables with a total size of $2^{r_I}qr_O$ bits and $q-1$ additions of $p$-vectors.
 Thus the number of additions is the same as the standard implementation, but all the $pq$ $r_I$-bit multiplications are replaced with $q$ LUT operations.